zorannik/HttpContextSubstitute/README.md

 ## Development

-Open the solution `src\HttpContextMoq.sln` on Visual Studio.
+Open the solution `src\HttpContextSubstitute.sln` on Visual Studio.

 ### How to build the library?

- Open the solution file `src\HttpContextMoq.sln` with Visual Studio, and Build the Solution (Build -> Build Solution)
+ Open the solution file `src\HttpContextSubstitute.sln` with Visual Studio, and Build the Solution (Build -> Build Solution)

  or